'None of this makes sense:' Prank call victim's mother pleads for answers

 CNN has reached out to the Wichita Police Department to confirm this meeting and for comment on the incident.

-Finch said the night of the incident was a blur of confusion and violence.
+Finch said the night of the shooting was a blur of confusion and violence.

 "[Police] swarmed this house.
 They shot him," she said.
 "They didn't give him any warnings."